tttor/ctrl-foundation/method/policy-based/actor-baseline/ppo_schulman_2017.md

   * much simpler to implement, more general, and have better sample complexity (empirically).

 ## comment
+* What limits the standard polgrad to one grad update per minibatch or why does PPO not have such limit?
+  Is it because the surrogate loss/objective?
 * Should it be: grad update per minibatch?
-  What limits the standard polgrad to one grad update per minibatch?
-  Why does PPO not have such limit?
 > standard policy gradient methods perform one gradient update per data sample